DEAR TABBY (VOL. 1) : BARKING CATS, KNEADY KITTENS, FINICKY FELINES & MORE

 Why Do Cats Sneeze?

-Is your cat sneezing a lot?
 Just like for humans – there could be multiple things making your cat sneeze.
-Though most of the time a cat sneezing isn’t cause for worry, if your feline is especially prone to saying “achoo!” it could be a sign of a more serious issue.
+Though most of the time a single cat sneeze isn’t a cause for worry, it could be a sign of a more serious issue should the sneezing persist.